aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-pdf/_index.md

 ### 2. Aspose.HTML for .NET Library

 Ensure that you've downloaded and installed the Aspose.HTML for .NET library.
-You can obtain it from the official download link: [Aspose.HTML for .NET](https://releases.aspose.com/html/net/).
+You can obtain it from the download link: [Aspose.HTML for .NET](https://releases.aspose.com/html/net/).

 ### 3. Basic Knowledge of C# and .NET